 Emotionally practical

-Focused on day-to-day overwhelm, relationship strain, identity shifts, and the pressure to keep coping.
+Focused on day-to-day overwhelm, sleep disruption, relationship friction, and the pressure to appear like you are coping when you are not.

 Built for early support